ferragina/MyInformationRetrieval/README.md

 # MyInformationRetrieval
-This is my course on modern IR and advanced algorithms
+This is my course on modern IR, advanced algorithms and IA for Knowledge and Data Retrieval